JetBrains/amper/docs/GradleMigration.md

 }
 ```

-After this step you should be able to build the project.
+After this step, you should be able to build the project.

 # Step 4.
 Migrate dependencies

 The next step is to migrate the dependencies.
-See the [details on the dependencies syntax](Documentation.md#dependencies).
+See the [details on the dependency syntax](Documentation.md#dependencies).

 Let's take a typical dependencies section:
 ```kotlin